cybertraining-dsc/fa20-523-333/project/project.md

 The **mean** of the histogram assigned to "before_21st_century" is 5.19 The **variance** of the data is 12.22468.
 The histogram assigned to "after_21st_century" has a **mean** of 5.24.
 The **variance** of the data is 12.79017.
 This information implies that the key of songs have mostly stayed the same hoever, there are less songs after the 21<sup>st</sup> century being created in C, C#, and D compared to songs before the 21<sup>st</sup> century.
 The key of songs after 2001 are also more spread out compared to songs before 2001.

 The eighth histogram that was analyzed is "loudness".
-The visualization for loudness is seen in **Figure 9**.
+The visualization for loudness is seen in Figure 9.

 ![loudness](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/loudness_histogram_before_and_after_21stcentury.png)